appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 #### TLS support:
 Now you can deploy RabbitMQ clusters with TLS enabled.
 This will let publishers and consumers communicate with TLS (SSL) listener on the `5671` port via `AMQP` protocol.
 RabbitMQ peers will also communicate with TLS-encrypted messages.
 KubeDB only provides TLS support via cert-manager issued certificates.
 So, you need to have cert-manager installed first.
-Create either a Issuer or ClusterIssuer representing certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.
+Create either an Issuer or ClusterIssuer representing certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.
 Here’s a sample YAML of RabbitMQ cluster with enabled TLS.

 ```yaml
 apiVersion: kubedb.com/v1alpha2